lauren-homan/logistic_growth/README.md

 summary(model2)
 ```
-#### Here, we are defining the linear model according to values of t which exceed 1800, where growth is no longer exponential and begins to plateau.
-We must filter the data initially because we can then use 2 separate linear models as a representation of the graph
+#### Here, we are defining the linear model according to values of t which exceed 1800, at which point growth is no longer exponential and begins to plateau.
+We filter the data initially

 # Script to plot the logistic growth data